ghcjs/ghcjs-base/README.md

 `f` takes one or more arguments of `IsJSVal` instance and returns `IO a`.
 However, each argument of `f` can be a different instance of `IsJSVal`.
 The following NodeJS example shows how to use `syncCallbackMulti`.
-You can adapt the following nodejs example to `syncCallbackMulti` and `asyncCallbackMulti'`.
+You can adapt the following nodejs example to `asyncCallbackMulti` and `syncCallbackMulti'`.

 ```haskell
 {-# LANGUAGE JavaScriptFFI, ForeignFunctionInterface #-}